citizenfx/natives/CAM/StopCinematicCamShaking.md

 ## Parameters
 * **instantly**: If true, the camera stops shaking instantly.
-If false, it transitions into normal state.
+If false, it will enter its release phase and fade out.